 SOMATIC EDUCATIONAbout The Radix Institute

-Radix training is open to professionals and non-professionals alike.
-The central criterion for success in the program is that the trainee is committed to their personal growth and development and become able to do the work well at a professional level.
+For full certification, the central criterion for success in the program is that the trainee is committed to their personal growth and development and become able to work well at a professional level.

 For further information contact the Director of Training at firstname.lastname@example.org.

 The Radix Institute is an organization with a worldwide membership of Certified Practitioners.
 This organization helps members stay current in their knowledge of Radix work by offering a conferences and publications, and other forms of education.

 The Radix Institute is managed by a democratically organized governing structure that also attends to the operations, finances and legal matters of the Institute, Standards and Ethics for its members, and development of the training curriculum.

 The Radix Institute is a humanistic, somatically-oriented training organization.
 The word “radix” is a latin word meaning ‘root’ or “source,” and is used by a variety of institutions and companies in engineering, mathematics, music, etc. The Radix Institute uses the word to refer to the fundamental energy that unites body, mind and spirit, and has copyrighted its use in the United States, Canada and Australia in a personal growth context.
 The theories, practices and publications of The Radix Institute have nothing in common with, and are, in fact, antithetically opposed to, the racist, anti-semitic and bigoted viewpoints and publications of some people who, unfortunately, have appropriated and currently use the term “radix.”